pit-ray/dotfiles/README.md

-# myvim-min
+# dotfiles
-My Minimum Vim config

-You can use it by locating this .vimrc to user directory.
 This supports cross-platform.